ABM15/nasscom-vsd-soc-design-program/README.md

 **RISE TIME**

-The rise time is defined as the difference between the instants where the output signal reaches the 80% of VPWR value (for VPWR=3.3V this is 2.64V) and the one it reaches 20% of VPWR value (0.66V).
+The rise time is defined as the difference between the instant where the output signal reaches the 80% of VPWR value (for VPWR=3.3V this is 2.64V) and the instant it reached 20% of VPWR value (0.66V).

 After zooming in the plot and clicking on these points, the exact information is displayed in the simulation console: